nadezola/ImageSceneClassification/README.md

 This machine learning approach uses the first two layers of [YOLOv3](https://github.com/ultralytics/yolov3) (commit d353371) object detection model, pre-trained on a one image scene dataset (e.g., clear weather condition), for further image classication of different image scenes (e.g., adverse weather conditions).

+_Note: The code is built on DILAM, which only works for 4 different image scene classes_

 ![](docs/DILAM_WeatherClassifier.jpg "DILAM")